charmoniumQ/wf-reg-test/docs/icse_nier.md

 In practice, many experiments fall into collapse despite their best effort to build on reliable foundations.
 If that level of reliability is insufficient, one can add continuous testing to help get more reliability.

-This paper will build a dataset of software collapse of computatoinal experiments and answer the following questions:
+This paper will build a dataset of software collapse of computational experiments and answer the following questions:
 1. What are typical rates of decay?
 This number is not well-known, since the last experiment to measure it was Zhao et al., and we have new reproducibility technology (NextFlow over Taverna).
 2. Can we predict the rate of decay for a project based on its history (if available) and code?
 A predictive model is important for the next research question.
 The model should function on a "cold start", where we know nothing about the computational experiments historical results, but it should be able to learn from those historical runs if they are present.
 3. Can we improve the efficiency of continuous testing by predicting the rate of decay?
 This could be useful for instutions, such as national labs, wanting to ensure their computational experiments remain valid while using resources efficiently.